 Cause Three – Disconnection from Meaningful Values:

-Hari (2018) notes that an American psychologist Tim Kasser has spent much of his professional career investigating the impact that values have on our emotional and physical health.
-He specifically researched what philosophers had been suggesting for thousands of years - that if you overvalue money and possessions or if you think about life mainly in terms of how you look to other people, you will be unhappy (Belk, 1983).
+Hari (2018) notes that an American psychologist Tim Kasser, has spent much of his professional career investigating the impact of values on our emotional and physical health.
+He specifically researched what philosophers had been suggesting for thousands of years - that if you overvalue money and possessions or think about life mainly in terms of how you look to other people, you will be unhappy (Belk, 1983).
 Kasser’s research specifically determined that the more materialistic you are, the more likely you are to score higher on measures of depression.
-In his studies, materialistic people were having a tougher time with life in general.
+In his studies, materialistic people had a tougher time with life in general.
 They tended to be sicker and angrier.
-“Something about a strong desire for materialistic pursuits,” Kasser wrote, “actually affected the participants’ day-to-day-lives” (Kasser, 2002).
-Hari (2018) notes that materialistic values which tell us to spend our way to happiness look like real values, yet they don’t give us what we need from values, namely, a path toward a satisfying and fulfilled life and instead fill us with “psychological toxins” which can distort our minds.
+“Something about a strong desire for materialistic pursuits,” Kasser wrote, “actually affected the participants’ day-to-day lives” (Kasser, 2002).
+Hari (2018) notes that materialistic values, which tell us to spend our way to happiness, look like real values, yet they don’t give us what we need from values, namely, a path toward a satisfying and fulfilled life and instead, fill us with “psychological toxins,” which can distort our minds.

-In my family therapy sessions with media addicted kids, I ask parents to define, evaluate, and clarify their family values and additionally determine what their family name stands for.
+In my family therapy sessions with media-addicted kids, I ask parents to define, evaluate, and clarify their family values and additionally determine what their family name stands for.
 In addition, I sometimes give them the assignment of developing a family Coat of Arms.
 Sadly, there is far too little discussion about family and personal values these days.
 Good values are like a compass that helps keep us on a “true north” path toward healthy living.

 Cause Four – Disconnection from Childhood Trauma:

-In the mid-1980’s, Dr. Vincent Felitti was commissioned by Kaiser Permanente to explore the issues of obesity, as nothing this hospital group was doing helped put a dent in improving this epidemic.
+In the mid-1980s, Dr. Vincent Felitti was commissioned by Kaiser Permanente to explore the issues of obesity, as nothing this hospital group was doing helped put a dent in improving this epidemic.
 His research led him to explore the impact of what he called the Adverse Childhood Experiences (ACE) Study (Felitti et al., 2014).
 In this study, people were asked about ten different categories of horrible things that happened to them when they were children to include abuse, neglect, etc. The results indicated that for every category of traumatic experience you had as a child, you were dramatically more likely to be depressed as an adult.
-If you had six categories of traumatic events, you were five times more likely to become depressed and if you had seven categories, you were an astounding 3,100 percent more likely to commit suicide as an adult (Felitti et al., 2014; Felitti 2004).
+If you had six categories of traumatic events, you were five times more likely to become depressed, and if you had seven categories, you were an astounding 3,100 percent more likely to commit suicide as an adult (Felitti et al., 2014; Felitti 2004).
 Somewhat surprising, emotional abuse was more likely to cause depression than any other kind of trauma – even sexual abuse.
-This suggests that the kind of treatment children receive from parents is a tremendously powerful predictor of positive outcome and when that trust is broken, devastation surely ensues.
+This suggests that the kind of treatment children receive from parents is a tremendously powerful predictor of positive outcomes, and when that trust is broken, devastation surely ensues.